carpentries-incubator/tei-xml/_episodes/01-introduction.md

 Of course we already have interoperable cataloguing languages (such as MARC and EAD) but TEI provides the **richness of metadata** along with scholarly information which makes it an peerless researcher/educational tool.

-IMG: Photo by the Creative Exchange on Unsplash
+*IMG: Photo by the Creative Exchange on Unsplash*

 ### Downloadable and linkable metadata
-FIXME: UPDATE THIS LINE TO EXPLAIN MDC.
 This is the reason TEI is the mainstay of [Manchester Digital Collections](https://www.digitalcollections.manchester.ac.uk) – the **metadata is downloadable** so that people can take it away and work with it.